Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

 The thermodynamic charge transition level (CTL) between charge states $q$ and $q'$ ($\epsilon(q/q')$) is the Fermi-level position at which the formation energy of charge state $q$ and $q'$ are the same~\cite{obaDesignExplorationSemiconductors2018,wuFirstprinciplesEngineeringCharged2017}:

-where $E_f^q(E_F=0)$ is the formation energy of defect at fermi-level $E_F=0$ (aligned with VBM).
-The defect system is more stable at charge state q when its Fermi-level is smaller than CTL $\varepsilon(q/q')$ and is more stable at q' when $E_F>\varepsilon(q/q')$.
+Here, $E_f^q(E_F=0)$ is the defect formation energy of the defect at the Fermi-level $E_F=0$ (aligned with VBM).
+The defect system is more stable at a charge state $q$ when its Fermi-level is smaller than CTL $\varepsilon(q/q')$ and is more stable at q' when $E_F>\varepsilon(q/q')$.